ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 ## Postmortem Replay {#postmortem-replay}

-For the postmortem replay use case, the application will use the SIMAP APIs for the purpose of analysis of network Service property evolution based on recorded changes.
+For the postmortem replay use case, the client application will use the SIMAP APIs for the purpose of analysis of network Service property evolution based on recorded changes.
 A collection of relevant timestamped network events, such as routing updates, configuration changes, link status modifications, traffic metrics evolution, and Service characteristics, is being made accessible from and/or within a SIMAP to support investigation and automated processing.